How to create a Custom Primary Password in Microsoft Edge

 What this means, is others won’t be able to use your stored passwords to autofill unless they use the custom Primary Password which you only know.

-You can anytime change or remove a custom Password by visiting Password management Page or edge://settings/Passwords in Edge browser
+You can anytime change or remove custom Password by visiting Password management Page or edge://settings/Passwords in Edge browser

 What’s your take on Edge getting the Primary Password feature?
 Do you welcome this?
 Let us know in the comments below.